Physics-Informed Discrete-Event Simulation of Polarization-Encoded Quantum Networks

 The absence of physics-based optical modeling in network simulators creates a cross-layer blind spot, particularly for polarization-encoded quantum networks.
 Although polarization is a natural and widely adopted encoding for photonic qubits~\cite{bennett1992quantum,ekert1991quantum}, its fidelity over deployed fiber is highly sensitive to stochastic birefringence, polarization mode dispersion (PMD), and environmental perturbations such as temperature and mechanical stress~\cite{hubel2007high}.
 Recent advances in first-principles modeling of fiber birefringence, such as the BIFROST framework~\cite{banner2025bifrost}, have linked polarization evolution to underlying material and geometric parameters.
 Other experimental studies have quantified Raman-scattered noise as a function of classical wavelength and fiber length.~\cite{burenkov2023synchronization,rahmouni2024100}.
 However, these developments remain disconnected from discrete-event quantum network simulation frameworks.

-In this work, we close this gap by integrating physics-based polarization and fiber-channel modeling directly into the SeQUeNCe simulator \footnote{Code available upon request.}.
+In this work, we close this gap by integrating physics-based polarization and fiber-channel modeling into the SeQUeNCe simulator \footnote{Code available upon request.}.
 We replace abstract depolarization models with Jones-matrix-based optical components and stochastic, temperature and geometry-dependent fiber models.
 Our framework captures polarization evolution, chromatic dispersion, PMD, and Raman scattering within a unified discrete-event architecture parameterized by experimentally measurable quantities.

 Our contributions are threefold.
 First, we introduce a modular library of polarization-resolved optical components, enabling construction of realistic entanglement-distribution experiments within SeQUeNCe.
 Second, we implement a comprehensive fiber model that combines temperature-dependent Sellmeier-based dispersion, stochastic birefringence and PMD arising from geometry and stress, and wavelength-dependent Raman noise induced by co-propagating classical channels.
-Third, we validate our implementation by reproducing experimentally observed SPDC spectra, polarization-correlation fringes, quantum state tomography, PMD-induced temporal broadening, and Raman-noise scaling laws reported in the literature~\cite{farella2024spectral,burenkov2023synchronization}.
+Third, we validate our implementation by reproducing experimentally observed SPDC spectra, polarization-correlation fringes, quantum state tomography, PMD-induced temporal broadening, and Raman-noise trends reported in~\cite{farella2024spectral,burenkov2023synchronization}.

 By embedding optical-layer physics into SeQUeNCe, our work establishes a cross-layer modeling framework that connects fiber-level physical parameters to network-level performance metrics.
 This enables systematic evaluation of how deployment conditions, environmental variability, and classical coexistence constraints impact entanglement fidelity, link stability, and protocol behavior in realistic metropolitan quantum networks.